shanaka95/ByborgAI-Team-25-CipherSquad/README.md

 # Video Recommendation System

 ## Overview
-This project implements a video recommendation system that provides personalized video suggestions to users based on their preferences, popular trends, and recent uploads.
-The system generates short video previews, selects the most engaging thumbnail, and creates relevant captions to enhance user experience.
+This project develops a video recommendation and generation system that offers personalized video suggestions based on user preferences, trending content, and recent uploads.
+Also, the system generates short video previews, selects the most engaging thumbnails, and creates relevant captions based on user behavior to enhance the overall user experience.

 ## Features
-- **Video Dataset**: A collection of videos stored in a dataset (N video dataset).
-- **Video Selection**: Filtering videos based on user preferences, trending/hit videos, and the latest uploads to create a refined selection (M video set).
+- **Video Dataset**: We used the Hollywood Movies dataset (https://www.di.ens.fr/~laptev/actions/hollywood2/), which contains over 1,000 short movie clips, totaling approximately 26GB of data.
+- **Video Recommendations**: We use the following techniques to filter and recommend 20-30 videos that match user behavior.

+   - Vector Similarity: We use the BERT model to compute the cosine distance between text embeddings of video descriptions, helping identify similar videos.
+   - Node2Vec Model trained on user session data
+   - Currently popular and trending hit videos
+   - Recently uploaded videos
-- **Re-Ranking with LTR (Learning to Rank)**: Prioritizing the selected videos using an LTR algorithm to generate the top 10 recommendations.
+- Re-Ranking with LTR (Learning to Rank): Prioritizing the selected videos using an LTR algorithm to generate the top 10 recommendations.
-- **Content Generation**:
+- Content Generation:
-  - Captions for each recommended video.
-  - Short, engaging previews.
+  - We generate a query for each user describing their preferences based on their watch history and likes.
+  - We use a custom avarage distance based algorithm with clip model identify the best video segmentation for that user.
+  - We generate short, engaging preview videos depending on the video segment.
   - Thumbnails customized to user preferences.
-- **User Authentication**: Users log in to receive personalized recommendations.

 ## Workflow
-1. **User Logs In**: The system retrieves user data and preferences.
-2. **Video Selection**:
-   - Filters the video dataset to find the most relevant content.
-   - Considers user watch history, trending videos, and the latest uploads.
-3. **Re-Ranking (LTR)**:
-   - Applies Learning to Rank techniques to prioritize the best recommendations.
-   - Selects the top 10 videos for the user.
-4. **Content Enhancement**:
-   - Generates short preview clips highlighting key moments.
-   - Selects the most engaging thumbnail for each video.
-   - Creates captions relevant to the user’s interests.
-5. **Recommendation Display**: The top 10 recommended videos, along with enhanced content, are presented to the user.
+1. **Web app**: Use our Flas web app to test the whole process which is located inside webapp folder.

 ## Technologies Used
+- **Programming Language**: Python, JavaScript
-- **Machine Learning**: Learning to Rank (LTR) for optimizing recommendations.
+- **Machine Learning**: LambdaMART, Node2Vec, BERT, Clip, LLaMA
-- **Computer Vision**: Thumbnail and short video preview generation.
-- **Natural Language Processing (NLP)**: Caption generation.
-- **Data Processing**: User preference analysis and video metadata processing.
+- **Web Framework**: Flask
+- **Database**: SQLite, QDRANT
+- **Frontend**: React, TailwindCSS
+- **Backend**: Python

 ## Installation
 1. Clone the repository: